Rapfff/jajapy/docs/source/examples/06-pctmc.rst

 ^^^^^^^^^^^^^^^^^^^^
 Now, let estimate the parameters value from the training set.
 First, we need our intial hypothesis: it is the same model with the parameters left non-instantiated.
-The learning method will start by instantiate the non-instantiated parameters by a random value between ``min_val`` and ``max_val``.
+The learning method will start by instantiate the non-instantiated parameters by random values between ``min_val`` and ``max_val``.

 .. code-block:: python